 No, this is not a typo or editing error.
 I wanted to close out this blog post with this tip again because it’s just that important.
 The more inventory you send in, the more items you have to sell, the more sales you could potentially get.
 This tip will do most of the heavy lifting when it comes to avoiding the Summer Sales Slowdown, so find the time to go sourcing soon and get those inventory levels up.
 For some of my biggest retail arbitrage tips on increasing your inventory, check out this video.

 So those are my nine tips for avoiding the dreaded Summer Sales Slowdown, but now I want to hear from you.
 What are some of your top tips that have helped you stay consistent with your sales throughout the summer?
 What tips did I miss that others can use to help them stay above water this summer?
 Comment below your ideas and thoughts.

 Now you can finally know what to do to make sure all of the selling seasons are highly profitable for your FBA business.
 Running an Amazon FBA business is easier when you know ahead of time exactly what to expect each and every month of the year.

 Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way this year.
 Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month to make progress toward making this year your best sales year ever.
 Now you can with the course The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business.
-The package includes a 220+ page ebook, monthly training videos, and 4 special bonuses.
+The package includes a 240+ page ebook, live training videos throughout the year, and 4 special bonuses.